osardena/miniproject1-003-os/Section 2 - GitFlow and Git Commands.md

 * Push - refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
 For instance, if you change something locally, you'd want to then push those changes so that others may access them.

+* Pull -refers to when you are fetching in changes and merging them.
+For instance, if someone has edited the remote file you're both working on, you'll want to pull in those changes to your local copy so that it's up to date.